07 October 2019

 Writing function handlers for producer and API services

 With this approach, the whole application (even if there are multiple routes and endpoints) is covered by just one function handler.
-This is not the best solution for each occasion and you may consider dividing your application into smaller ones and then wrap every endpoint in a separate function handler.
+This is not the best solution for each occasion and you may consider dividing your application into smaller ones and then wrapping every endpoint in a separate function handler.
 Both approaches have some advantages and disadvantages when it comes to performance and complexity comparison.

-Writing function handler for producer service is different because it is just a plain Node.js script without any kind of web server.
-In this case, we need to write it manually, invoke our business logic inside and return a proper response based on the fact if everything was successful or not.
+Writing a function handler for producer service is different because it is just a plain Node.js script without any kind of web server.
+In this case, we need to write it manually, invoke our business logic inside and return a proper response based on the fact that everything was successful or not.

 The last step is to prepare your provisioning stack.
 It can be achieved with the use of various frameworks.
 For the sake of simplicity, we chose Serverless Framework, but it is always worth knowing some alternatives.

 The main reason to use provisioning frameworks is to make it easier to prepare your technology stack and deploy the application.
 This is achieved with the use of a special configuration file which is then translated into a set of commands executed on the provider’s infrastructure, resulting in a ready-to-use application with all its resources.

 Such frameworks usually offer more tools for other operations such as updating the whole infrastructure, making rollbacks, and previewing various logs and stats.
 There are two very popular frameworks that I would like to compare – Serverless Framework and AWS Serverless Application Model.